 - Racial Democracy, Crime and Justice Network (RDCJN)'s purpose is to collectively undertake research and related initiatives geared to explore the implications of crime and justice processes for democratic participation.
 This focus is informed by currents of history, cutting-edge crime and justice research, unfolding world events, and the interests and engagements of network participants.
 Our specific objectives are twofold: (1) advancing research on issues of citizenship and democratic participation at the intersection of race, crime, and justice; and (2) promoting racial/ethnic democratization of academe by supporting junior scholars of color (racial/ethnic minorities) in advancing their academic careers.

 - The CJRC Undergraduate Internship Program was established in January 2012 and has steadily grown since its founding.
 Through our program, OSU students have been placed with a variety of valuable research opportunities on campus and at state agencies in Columbus.
-Representing seventeen majors including Sociology, Math, and English, our students possess a range of intellectual interests.
+Representing numerous majors including Sociology, Math, and English, our students possess a range of intellectual interests.
 However, the common thread they share is their passion for learning more about the criminal justice system, first-hand.

 The Center is directed by Dr. Dana L. Haynie (Sociology).
 CJRC is supported by funds from: (1) OSU's Office of Academic Affairs, Division of Social and Behavioral Sciences (College of Arts and Sciences), Public Policy Academic Enrichment Initiative: (2) governmental and private grants; and (3) gifts from supporters.
 Contributions are welcome at: Ohio State University Account # 302841.